 April 2000.
 I suspect that I might have a drug problem.

-I seem to have lost my tenuous grip on reality.
-I don’t know when this happened but I’m suddenly aware that I feel desperate and anxious quite often.
+I’ve lost my tenuous grip on reality.
+I don’t know when this happened but I’m suddenly aware that I feel desperate and anxious more often than not.
 I can’t see anything beyond my obsession to use.
 I think about drugs and using.
 All.
 The.
 Time.